Amine-UiWeb/mern-IBook/tasks.md

 - [ ] create a BookDetails page
+- [ ] add a loader for BookDetails page
 - [ ] improve footer appearance
 - [ ] add a dark/light mode toggler in the header
 - [ ] create an AuthorDetails page